mhieronymus/SpaceFighter/README.md

 * There are no levels or at least alternations of enemies.
 They just spawn randomly.
 * There are no boss battles.
 * There are no different backgrounds.
+* There is no sound but there actually is no sound in space.
+I suppose it still counts as a missing feature.
+* The pace of the game needs calibration.